6 days Motorcycle Adventure Through Iceland

 - Support vehicle with a driver and full support

-The maximum number of participants for each tour is 10 + 2 riding guides from Ride With Locals.
+- Maximum tour size is 10 participants plus 2 riding guides from Ride With Locals

-The minimum number of participants for the tour to run is 3 people+ 2 riding guides from Ride With Locals.
+- Minimum tour size is 3 participants plus 2 riding guides from Ride With Locals

 - Flights to/from Reykjavik/Keflavik

-- Hotel in Reykjavík the night before and after the trip
+- Hotel in Reykjavik the night before or after the trip

 - Riding gear and helmets